 Another restaurant with a gorgeous waterview is Schooners, located in near the watersports booth by the Caribbean Village.
 It offers breakfast and lunch, and is a beautiful restaurant.

-For lunch, I enjoyed the fish escovitch dish, while the kids loved the chocolate chip pancakes.
+For breakfast, I enjoyed the fish escovitch dish, while the kids loved the chocolate chip pancakes.
 There are also other delicious options on the menu.

 We also dined at Schooners for dinner one evening.
 Most of the menu contains seafood dishes (I loved the conch chowder) but there’s also a basil chicken dish that my kids enjoyed.

 One of the more casual restaurants at the resort is Barefoot by the Sea, which offers breakfast, lunch, and dinner.
 This outdoor restaurant is right on the sand, as the name implies.
 We visited for lunch, and enjoyed the fish tacos, conch salad, cobb salad, and chicken salad sandwich.

 On our first day, we immediately went to Arizona’s, a restaurant located near the Seaside Villas.
 Arizona’s offers a buffet at lunchtime, with both outdoor and indoor buffets.
 I prefer the outdoor buffet, where you can make your own gyros and tacos with freshly grilled sausage, pork, chicken, steak, and lamb.